 Climate change and financial risk: how economic models can help

-In a series of speeches for the Bank of England, Mark Carney warned firms and investors that they must adapt to climate risks.
+In a series of speeches for the Bank of England in Spring 2020, Former Governor Mark Carney warned firms and investors that they must adapt to climate risks.

-Sophie Heald, our Sustainable Investment lead, explains how models can be used to help quantify these risks.
+Sophie Heald explains how models can be used to help quantify these risks.

 The last decade was the warmest ever.
 In recent months, we have seen the devastating effects of wildfires that swept across Australia, storms and flooding in Europe, and melting of Arctic sea ice on an unprecedented scale.